roblabla/IWBTOR/README.md

 We do not yet have a makefile, for the very simple reason this is still WIP.

-If you wish to compile, you need to link against SDL, SDL_image, and SDLmain/mingwSDL if you are on win.
+If you wish to compile, you need to link against SDL, SDL__image, SDL__mixer, (SDLmain/mingwSDL for win), lua and luabind.

 Good luck.
+You'll need it :D.